ZuishinGit/homebrew/ObsidianVaults/Forgotten March/Forgotten March/Dungeons/Warrens of Bozik.md

 # 1. Tomb Entrance
-> As you make your way through murky waters, the trees give way to ruinous structures of stone that have sunken into the swamp.
+> As you wade through murky waters, the long, drooping trees give way to ruinous structures of stone that have sunken into the swamp.
 You can see the tops of crumbling stone archways and walls which are overgrown with thick vines.
-The surface weeds have clustered thickly around the structures and it looks like it would be difficult to move through.
+The surface weeds have clustered thickly around the structures and it looks difficult to move through.
 >
 > There is a central structure that looks mostly intact with a huge granite door at the front of the landing.
 It looks like there are words carved in the door.